Loading...

 Across venture philanthropy funds, development banks, innovation agencies, and public investment bodies, a recurring paradox emerges: institutions with protected capital chronically underperform relative to their mandate.
 The standard explanations—funding gaps, bad incentives, cultural resistance—don't fit.

 The missing variable is authority.
-These institutions have capital aligned to mission, but the authority to commit that capitaloperates on a completely different timeline than the mission requires.
+These institutions have capital aligned to mission, but the authority to commit that capitaloperates on a completely different timeline than the mission cycle requires.

 Authority–Mission Misalignment diagnoses this structural gap.
 When decision-making authority takes 14 months but the mission window is 6 weeks, failure becomes deterministic—not because anyone failed, but because the architecture guarantees it.